 As you approach the top, there is a small boulder field before a fork to the left with other marked trees.
 Take this path and shortly come to another metal sign indicating the way to the middle falls or upper falls.
 We took the path marked “Upper Falls Trail” to the right and were rewarded with a spectacular view.
 There was also a rough path down to the river itself that we chose not to take.
 This last section was steep and skinny in parts.
 You may want to send a grown-up ahead to scout it out.

-WTA site has many helpful trip reports and describes other approaches.
-One note: You may find some reports of people getting to the falls by crossing a railroad track.
-We do NOT advise this route as you will be trespassing on private property and crossing dangerous railroad tracks.
+Note: Past trip reports indicated people reached the falls by crossing a railroad track.
+We do not advise this route as you will be trespassing on private property and crossing dangerous railroad tracks.

 Getting there: We began this park from Smallwood Park in Eatonville at 436th St E. You can also start from Pack Forest.
-Directions can be found at the forest website here.
+Directions can be found at the Pack Forest website here.